Zekuan-Shang/SpaEF/README.md

 A new SRT data denoising method powered by pre-trained large models.

 ### Usage
 We utilize OmiCLIP[1] and GenePT[2] as feature encoders or prior knowledge injectors.

-You should download the checkpoints and other files from their tutorials first. checkpoint.pt of OmiCLIP: https://guangyuwanglab2021.github.io/Loki/pretrain.html checkpoint.pt of GenePT: https://github.com/yiqunchen/GenePT You can start easily by using the following script after downloading the source code.
+You should download the checkpoints and other files from their tutorials first.

+checkpoint.pt of OmiCLIP: https://guangyuwanglab2021.github.io/Loki/pretrain.html

+checkpoint.pt of GenePT: https://github.com/yiqunchen/GenePT

+And then you can start easily by using the following script after downloading the source code.

 ```
 cd SpaEF